 -Shoes: Exciting things are right around the corner like WALKING!
 Up until now, shoes haven't really been a necessity because your little one has been held and carried everywhere.
 Look into a few good pairs of shoes to put on your list.
 Keep in mind that your baby's feet are still growing and developing.
 It's important to me to find shoes with a large toe box which gives their little feet to form naturally rather than forming to the shape of the shoe.
 Check out this blog post for more information on finding the best shoes!

 Whether you started solids at an early age or not, your child will soon be eating alongside you at every meal!
 Here are some great gift options to think about:

--Kitchen helping: If you haven't noticed yet, we're using a Montessori approach with Adalynn.
+-Kitchen help: If you haven't noticed yet, we're using a Montessori approach with Adalynn.
 This means that we want her to learn through experiencing different things at her own pace.
 Which also goes hand in hand with our Baby Led Weaning experience!
-I found these kid friendly kitchen utensils and knife set for Addy to help prepare her own food.
-I also plan on having a Learning Tower for her to be able to reach the sink or counter tops as she gets a little older.
+I found these kid-friendly kitchen utensils and knife set for Addy to help prepare her own food.
+I also plan on having a Learning Tower for her to be able to reach the sink or countertops as she gets a little older.

 If you're living more of a minimalistic lifestyle, experiences can be GREAT gift ideas.
 Instead of a bunch of toys that will get played with a few times, try asking family members to gift a meaningful "non-tangible" gift like a membership to your local zoo or aquarium.
 Another great idea would be swim lessons which is a gift that would keep on giving!

-Leave a comment of your must haves for baby's 1st birthday!
+Leave a comment of your must-haves for your baby's 1st birthday!

 Why?
 Because these systems make my life SO MUCH EASIER and SAVE ME SO MUCH TIME.
 These systems keep my home clean, bring joy and calmness into my life, and allow me to spend less time picking up clutter and more time living life- I want that for you too.